 1. Michael Grieve, Patricia Morosan & Calin Kruse teach a 12 month program with monthly weekend seminars, in which participating photographers develop a practical project, beginning with small assignments, and gain knowledge and inspiration from invited guest lecturers.

-3. Magnum photographer Rafal Milach will teach a 6-month program entitled Photography as Social Practice beginning in October to February; a program to engage in developing visual responses to the increasingly unstable political and environmental contemporary situation.
+3. Magnum photographer Rafal Milach will teach a 6-month program entitled Photography as Social Practice; a program to engage in developing visual responses to the increasingly unstable political and environmental contemporary situation.

 Werkstatt Berlin Galerie presents a space for the range and diversity of photography, both past and present.
 Since 2023 the gallery has exhibited Anders Petersen, JH Engström, Bertien van Manen, Michael Grieve, Rut Blees Luxemburg, Ute Mahler & Werner Mahler, Axel Beyer, Paolo Pellegrin.
 Our inaugural exhibition was the seminal work, Cafe Lehmitz (1978), photographs concentrated in a bar on the Reeperbahn in the early 70’s by Swedish photographer, Anders Petersen.
 Werkstatt Berlin is honoured to have Anders Petersen as a patron.
 His honest, sensitive and grounded approach to life via photography is the very essence of what Werkstatt Berlin stands for.